 Every year, around 74,000 Americans are diagnosed with bladder cancer, and approximately 17,000 people die of the disease.
 The board-certified urologists at Urology Associates of Mobile diagnose bladder cancer and offer expert treatments to fight the disease and restore your health.
-You can book appointments at any of their convenient locations in Mobile, Daphne, Foley, Grove Hill, and Thomasville, Alabama, and Lucedale, Mississippi, by calling or using the online scheduling tool.

 Your bladder is the small balloon-shaped organ in your pelvis that holds urine produced by your kidneys until you’re ready to release it.